Please Help Stop The Tippah County Fair Rabbit Scramble

 Mississippi does not provide exemptions to their animal cruelty laws which cover torturing and unjustifiably injuring Any Living Creature.

-Organizers and sponsors of the fair, the sheriff, and government officials from the Governor of Mississippi, the District Attorney, and the Animal Board of Health have so-far failed to enforce MSSS 97-41-5, the statute that prohibits the cruel carrying of animals, and MSSS 97-41-1 which outlaws the tormenting of animals.
+Organizers and sponsors of the fair including Peoples Bank.
+Sheriff Karl Gaillard, Governor Phil Bryant, Sean Akins - Tippah County Attorney for the Board of Supervisors, Mayor Chris Marsalis and the MS Animal Board of Health's State Veterinarian James Watson, D.V.M have so-far failed to enforce MSSS 97-41-5, the statute that prohibits the cruel carrying of animals, and MSSS 97-41-1 which outlaws the tormenting of animals.

 We the petitioners respectfully request that Tippah County Fair remove this barbaric cruel event from their fair, an event that causes extreme terror, pain, suffering, injuries or possible death to domestic rabbits while being exploited as "family fun".
 Other animals are also seen terrified, barbarically abused, and mishandled while heard screaming in these events.
 We ask ask Governor Phil Bryant to honor the Animal Cruelty Laws end help this cruel Tippah County Event and all Rabbit Scrambles in the state of Mississippi while finding resources that promote psychological well- being of children instead of teaching them disrespect, torture and cruelty to animals.